intersectional-fairness/isf/README.md

 # Intersectional Fairness (ISF)

 ## Description
-Intersectional Fairness (ISF) is a bias detection and mitigation technology for intersectional bias, which combinations of multiple protected attributes causes.
+Intersectional Fairness (ISF) is a bias detection and mitigation technology for intersectional bias, which combinations of multiple protected attributes cause.
 ISF leverages the existing single-attribute bias mitigation methods to make a machine-learning model fair regarding intersectional bias.
 Approaches applicable to ISF are pre-, in-, and post-processing.
 For now, ISF supports Adversarial Debiasing, Equalized Odds, Massaging, and Reject Option Classification.